Querylight TS Demo

 • you want to keep deployment simple

 It is not a replacement for a warehouse or OLAP engine.
-It is a useful middle ground between:
+It is a middle ground between:

 • no structured exploration at all